drthisguy/03-Password-Generator/README.md

 Contact: page.c.tyler@gmail.com

 Known issues.
-I am not reloading the page with checkboxes.
-Therfore, when an unchecked box (that was initially checked) is rechecked, it will not be part of the password criteria.
+I am not reloading the page with non-reusable checkboxes.
+Therefore, when an unchecked box (that was initially checked) is rechecked, it will not be part of the password criteria.
 It will be necessary to reload the page and then reset all criteria.

-template literals are used therfore, this app is not compatible with older (pre ES6) browsers.  the innerHTML property is in use as well.
-Here, it is done in a way so that there are no real security issues since only valid numbers can be read out from the input fields.
-If a valid length is not taken in the innerHTML property does not execute.
+template literals are used so this app is not compatible with older (pre ES6) browsers.
+Beware of the innerHTML property  in use here.

 sources: